dm1tro69/next-shop-nasato-back/README.md

 # Next Shop Backend

-Backend API for the Shop example in the Next.js course.
+Backend API for the Shop example.

 ## Administrator